 Adult 1: Sometimes my work is hard; it makes me mad and frustrated.

 Adult 2: Sometimes MY work is hard, too.
 When I get mad, sometimes I spit.
 I don’t WANT to spit, but I don’t know what else to do.

 Adult 1: Hey, maybe you could say, “I’m mad, this is hard!”
 Or you could say, “Someone help me, this is hard!”

 Adult 2: Those are good ideas.
 I will try to say, “I am mad, this is hard” and not spit.

-The client was listening and processing this information during the break time.
-Subsequently he was observed during work using some self-talk: “I will not spit, I am mad!”
-Social stories, developed by Carol Gray (www.thegraycenter.org), are another language support that can be used to increase predictability, thus decreasing anxiety and possible hyperarousal.
-When we join Marcia to see new children at consultation clinics, we send off a small modified social story prior to the first meeting as a way of decreasing the child’s anxiety about meeting new people.
+The client was listening and processed this information during break time.
+Subsequently, he was observed during work using some self-talk: “I will not spit, I am mad!”
+Social stories, developed by Carol Gray, are another language support that can be used to increase predictability, thus decreasing anxiety and possible hyperarousal.
+When we join Marcia to see new children at consultation clinics, we send off a small modified social story before the first meeting as a way of decreasing the child’s anxiety about meeting new people.
 We usually add pictures of ourselves as well.
 The story we send follows:

 Our long experience with hundreds of families with FXS has led us to strongly suggest that all three types of strategies-sensory-based, routine-based, and language/ social-based-be integrated into daily life at home, school, and in the community.
 These strategies maximize coping and predictability while minimizing some of the common triggers for hyperarousal that, when not proactively managed, often result in poor behavioral adaptation.